B33JA/The-Rumplestiltskins/readme.txt

 # Hi

-To compile: navigate to folder containing makefile from terminal window, type 'make run' to compile and run
+To compile: navigate to folder containing makefile from terminal window, type 'make run' to compile and run.